Fatigue limit

 Representative curves of applied stress vs number of cycles for steel (showing an endurance limit) and aluminium (showing no such limit).

-The fatigue limit or endurance limit is the stress level below which an infinite number of loading cycles can be applied to a material without causing fatigue failure.
+The fatigue limit, endurance limit is the stress level below which an infinite number of loading cycles can be applied to a material without causing fatigue failure.
 Some metals such as ferrous alloys and titanium alloys have a distinct limit, whereas others such as aluminium and copper do not and will eventually fail even from small stress amplitudes.
 Where materials do not have a distinct limit the term fatigue strength or endurance strength is used and is defined as the maximum value of completely reversed bending stress that a material can withstand for a specified number of cycles without a fatigue failure.
 For polymeric materials, the fatigue limit is also commonly known as the intrinsic strength.

 Definitions

 The ASTM defines fatigue strength, $S_{N_f}$, as "the value of stress at which failure occurs after $N_f$ cycles", and fatigue limit, $S_f$, as "the limiting value of stress at which failure occurs as $N_f$ becomes very large".
 ASTM does not define endurance limit, the stress value below which the material will withstand many load cycles, but implies that it is similar to fatigue limit.

 Some authors use endurance limit, $S_e$, for the stress below which failure never occurs, even for an indefinitely large number of loading cycles, as in the case of steel; and fatigue limit or fatigue strength, $S_f$, for the stress at which failure occurs after a specified number of loading cycles, such as 500 million, as in the case of aluminium.
 Other authors do not differentiate between the expressions even if they do differentiate between the two types of materials.